mathuranshika/mathuranshika.github.io/Conferences.md

 ### 2022
 -The Art and Science of Doing Research in Development Economics, Indian Statistical Institute, Delhi
---Synthetic Control and Clustering with Alberto Abadie
+-Synthetic Control and Clustering with Alberto Abadie